bbest31/ape-survey/README.md

 json artifact files into the client application under `./client/src/contracts` which holds all the information regarding the smart contracts that will enable the react client to interact with them.

+> You can also launch Ganache and then compile and migrate the contract using truffle separately.